 Many people seek counseling because they have identified specific goals or issues that they wish to work on.
 Others may be encouraged by family, friends, or medical professionals to seek help, and in some cases, a person may be mandated to attend therapy as part of a court ruling or by a parent or guardian (if the person is a minor).

-But, whatever the reason, it takes courage to attend counseling, and it takes commitment to see it through.
+But, whatever the reason, it takes courage to attend counselling, and it takes commitment to see it through.

-Sometimes people confuse counseling with advice-giving.
+Sometimes people confuse counselling with advice-giving.
 Advice giving is mainly a one-way exchange, such as offering an opinion or rendering a judgement.
-This is not counseling, however.
+This is not counselling, however.

 These are some more common issues addressed in counseling: depression and anxiety, conflict in relationships, low self-esteem, loneliness, trust issues, guilt and shame, sexual and physical abuse, grief and loss, addictions, anger, stress, boundary issues, feeling stuck, life transitions, separation and divorce, spirituality, etc.

-If you click on the ‘Specialties’ tab, you will find some of the issues and areas which are my specialties.
+If you click on the ‘Specialities’ tab, you will find some of the issues and areas which are my specialities.